dark-kitt/wordpress-theme-vue/README.md

 ├── vhosts.conf
 ```

+Let's continue.
 If you have an ACF Pro key, please add it manually inside of the **composer.json** file and call **`composer update`**.
 Otherwise we will remove ACF Pro and getting forward.
 Let's keep it quickly and remove ACF Pro.
 To do so, call the follwing command.
 ```shell
 composer config --unset repositories.advanced-custom-fields/advanced-custom-fields-pro && composer remove advanced-custom-fields/advanced-custom-fields-pro
 ```